bitprophet/releases/docs/usage.rst

       for an example.
     * You may optionally set ``releases_debug = True`` to see debug output while building your docs.
+    * If your changelog includes "simple" pre-1.0 releases derived from a single branch (i.e. without stable release lines & semantic versioning) you may want to set ``releases_unstable_prehistory = True``.

+        * This is also useful if you've just imported a non-Releases changelog, where your issues are all basic list-items and you don't want to go through and add bug/feature/support/etc roles.
+        * See :ref:`the appropriate conceptual docs <unstable-prehistory>` for details on this behavior.

 * Create a Sphinx document named ``changelog.rst`` containing a bulleted list somewhere at its topmost level.